 The MPK program provides unparalleled hands-on learning experiences for students to work alongside leading researchers and practitioners on campus and across the GTA.
 Students rank professional placement opportunities based on their learning goals.
 Rankings do not guarantee placements of top choice, however serious considerations are given to ranked interests and preferences.
 General liability and health and safety insurance are maintained for all students while on placement.
 Each placement opportunity is unpaid and will emphasize specific learning activities.

-MPK SHIRTS
+MPK Shirts

-Students will be given one complimentary MPK T-shirt to wear to their placement sites (SELO).
+Students will be given one complimentary MPK T-shirt.

 In the case that a T-shirt is misplaced, a replacement T-shirt can be ordered at the student's expense.